 Certain information is recorded in the electronic public company register (Firmenbuch), including basic corporate documentation and annual accounts and auditor reports.
-Further information may be available on the target's website.
+Further information is available on the target's website; in particular, targets must post their comprehensive audit reports and all capital markets publications, including the history of their ad hoc statements, on their website.
 Information on company assets including real estate, patents and trademarks can also be obtained from the relevant public registers.
 Further, information as to a pending insolvency proceeding can be obtained from the insolvency register.
-Currently, it is difficult to access shareholder information on a joint stock corporation (AG), as company law allows bearer shares and also nominee shareholdings, and does not require them to be disclosed, other than in limited circumstances, such as during litigation.
+Currently, it is difficult to access shareholder information on an AG, as company law allows bearer shares and also nominee shareholdings, and does not require them to be disclosed, other than in limited circumstances, such as during litigation.